AFIT-R/afit-r.github.io/datawrangling/module-10.md

 Two common data types that we often deal with in analyses are factors and dates:

 - Factors are used to represent categorical data, variables that have a fixed and known set of possible values (i.e. Gender: Female vs. Male; Months: Jan, Feb, ..., Dec; Country: U.S., Germany, Japan).
-- Time series data have various date-time stamp information that can be very useful if we know how to properly work with date time.
+- Time series data have various date-time stamp information that can be very useful if we know how to properly work with them.

 This module will teach you how to deal with these two data types.